Is Church & Dwight Co. Inc. (CHD) a Keeper?

 Sponsored

-The average price from analysts is $100.63, which is -$0.4 below the current price.
-CHD currently public float of 241.63M and currently shorts hold a 2.53% ratio of that float.
-Today, the average trading volume of CHD was 1.74M shares.
+The average price from analysts is $100.63, which is $3.4 above the current price.
+CHD currently public float of 241.63M and currently shorts hold a 2.40% ratio of that float.
+Today, the average trading volume of CHD was 1.85M shares.

 CHD’s Market Performance